 Practically speaking, I’m aware that most folks are not going to use a cosmetic pencil to measure their waists so I would recommend feeling for the ASIS and then placing the tape around the area just above that bony projection- taking care to keep the tape level to the floor.

 So, what does this measurement mean?
 If it is greater than 40 or 34″ for a male or female, respectively, then I would recommend immediate weight loss via calorie restriction and training modifications (if needed).
 Additionally, if someone is within an inch or so of the cut-point, I’ll typically recommend either maintenance level calories if they are relatively untrained, as the waist circumference tends to decrease readily in this population with training.
 If the person is more advanced and has been gaining weight, I’ll usually reverse the process at this point unless additional contextual factors are present, e.g. a meet very soon.

 And there you have it folks, how to measure your waist, what it means, and what to do about it.
 Thanks for reading!

 -Jordan Feigenbaum, MD

 *At present, there appears to be some ethnic differences in waist circumference “cut-points”, e.g. men and women of Asian descent appear to have cut points of 37 and 34 inches, respectively.
-That said, we use the 40 and 37 inch cut points referred to in this section are for all non-Asian men and women as a screening tool.
+Additionally, some national guidelines suggest that lower cut points of 37″ and 31″ for men and women, respectively, should be used to identify those at increased risk of adiposity-related chronic disease.
+That said, we follow the current American Academy of Clinical Endocrinology’s Obesity Guidelines of 40 and 34 inch cut points referred to in this section for all non-Asian men and women as a screening tool.